 - configuration: the configuration object stores information about the currently active configuration for the session.
 It carries the same information as described in clause 8.4.2.2.

 - srSessionId: the srSessionId is a unique identifier of the split rendering session at the SRC.

+- reason: the reason for termination of the current session between SRS and SRC.

 - metrics: the metrics and metrics report objects provide the current status of a selected set of metrics that pertain to the current split rendering session.
-The format should follw clause 7.5.
+The format should follow clause 7.5.

 CHANGE 8